ROunofF/wobot-plugins/README.md

     npm install wobot

-Some of my plugins use an API, and require the node module, request, which allows getting data rom external APIs.
+Some of my plugins use an API, and require the node module, request, which allows getting data from external APIs.
 To install it, run the following command

     npm install request